European Marine Energy Centre: Non-grid connected test sites

 EMEC has also worked to ease the path to market for marine renewable developers by developing test sites in less challenging conditions, helping to close the gap between testing in a wave or tidal tank and bringing full-scale prototypes to trial in real sea conditions.

-These non-grid connected test sites - situated at Shapinsay Sound and Scapa Flow - provide a more flexible sea space for use by smaller scale technologies, supply chain companies, and equipment manufacturers.
-Such accessible real sea testing enables marine energy developers and suppliers to learn lessons more cheaply by reducing the need for big vessels or large plant.

-At these sites multi-point anchoring systems provide developers with a fully functional alternative to either bringing their own gravity base or having to drill and install anchor chains and mooring blocks.
-Bespoke test support buoys allow developers to dissipate the electricity generated by their devices in an environmentally conscious way, while transferring wave and tidal data back to the control center.
+These non-grid-connected test sites, situated at Shapinsay Sound and Scapa Flow, provide a more flexible sea space for use by smaller-scale technologies, supply chain companies, and equipment manufacturers.
+Such accessible real-sea testing enables marine energy developers and suppliers to learn lessons more cheaply by reducing the need for big vessels or large plants.
+At these sites, multi-point anchoring systems provide developers with a fully functional alternative to either bringing their own gravity base or having to drill and install anchor chains and mooring blocks.
+Bespoke test support buoys allow developers to dissipate the electricity generated by their devices in an environmentally conscious way while transferring wave and tidal data back to the control centre.
 An area of seabed is also available for rehearsal of deployment techniques.

-Technologies that have tested at EMEC's non-grid connected sites include:
+Technologies that have been tested at EMEC's non-grid-connected sites include: